K1rubel/LangChain/README.md

 ### Simlest application
 of langchain included here as well as simplest_lang_chain.py It surely cant get any simpler than this 😁!

+### Warning
+The embedder has size limitations about the number of tokens that can be handled.
+So take that into consideration.
+Apart from that and some deprecation warnings which couldnt go way despite all that I did, the system works well for custom chat based on the text from the web page.
+Thanks!